 The 5100B is rated at 180 Watts DC power input to the final amplifier on CW, and 140 Watts on AM.
 On AM, I typically get about 90 Watts of carrier on 10 Meters.
 Over 100 Watts is obtained on 10M CW.

-The B&W 5100B is plate modulated and is well known for it excellent sounding AM.
+The B&W 5100B is plate modulated and is well known for it's good sounding AM.
 The modulator runs a pair of 6146's in push-pull, and the final amplifier also runs a pair of 6146's.
 AM Is generally not considered as good as the model's predecessor, the B&W 5100, as the audio shaping is done using a couplate.
 This provides somewhat more restricted audio and it was a compromise for use with the SSB adapter as SSB was gaining more prominence when the 5100B was in production.

 Restoration began in September 2000 on the 5100B (not sooner due to our move back to Pennsylvania in 1999).